Jake Burger Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in MLB.
+- The pitching staff for the Guardians has a collective eight K/9, the fourth-worst in the league.

-- The Guardians have a 3.85 team ERA that ranks seventh across all MLB pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks seventh across all league pitching staffs.

-- Guardians pitchers combine to allow 102 home runs (one per game), the second-fewest in baseball.
+- The Guardians allow the second-fewest home runs in baseball (104 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.